Rival420/ITonTAP/content/posts/_index.md

 ---
-title: "Blog Posts"
-description: "This place will contain random blog posts about cyber security stuff"
+title: "Off The Tap"
+description: "A stream of thoughts, brewed from frustration and fascination."
 ---

-# Off The Tap

-A stream of thoughts, brewed from frustration and fascination.